bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:53 PM CT, April 12</p>
+<p class="updated_time"> Latest data: 03:12 PM CT, April 12</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

 Today's high is 79°, which is 14° **warmer** than yesterday.
-Tomorrow is expected to be 5° **warmer** than today.
+Tomorrow is expected to be 2° **warmer** than today.

 Currently:

 - 79°
-- Windy and Partly Cloudy
+- Breezy and Partly Cloudy
-- 48% humidity
+- 46% humidity
 - 21 mph wind
-- 51% cloud cover
+- 54% cloud cover
-- 41 AQI 🟩
+- 43 AQI 🟩
-- 0.06 inches of rain expected in the next 48 hours
+- 0.08 inches of rain expected in the next 48 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>